 And with respect to customers, it is a foregone conclusion that any restructuring will, at least for several months or even years, disrupt normal operations.
 And while acquisition by another company may pacify investors, there is no assurance that a new player will have the capacity or desire to provide Windstream customers with the service and performance standards they expect.
 It is more likely that the focus will be on generating revenues by providing new customers with big incentives vs. providing existing and loyal customers with better service.

 DigitalPhone.io: Welcoming Ex-Windstream Customers

 Regardless of whether a Windstream bankruptcy or massive downsizing happens in the coming months or years from now, if you are a Windstream customer then we invite you to learn more about our state-of-the-art cloud telephone solution.
-In addition to saving thousands of dollars a year vs. a traditional telephone system, your business will get a wide range of advanced calling features such as auto attendant, voicemail-to-email, live call transfer, chat/SMS, find-me-follow-me, and more.
+In addition to saving thousands of dollars a year vs. a traditional telephone system, your business will get a wide range of advanced calling features such as an auto attendant, voicemail-to-email, live call transfer, chat/SMS, find-me-follow-me, and more.

 We have been a leader in the cloud telephone marketplace for 20 years.
-We do not over-promise and under-deliver, or make financial decisions that boost our bottom line at the expense of our customers.
+We do not over-promise and under-deliver or make financial decisions that boost our bottom line at the expense of our customers.
 We put our customers FIRST, which is why they trust and recommend us.